ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/how-to-6.md

 ## Verify that compression is applied

-To query which compression was applied compression, if any, once a `VkImage` has been created, add a [VkImageCompressionPropertiesEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageCompressionPropertiesEXT.html) structure to the `pNext` chain of [VkImageSubresource2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageSubresource2EXT.html), and call [vkGetImageSubresourceLayout2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetImageSubresourceLayout2EXT.html):
+To query which compression was applied, if any, once a `VkImage` has been created, use a [VkImageCompressionPropertiesEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageCompressionPropertiesEXT.html) structure.
+Add `VkImageCompressionPropertiesEXT` to the `pNext` chain of [VkImageSubresource2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageSubresource2EXT.html), and then call [vkGetImageSubresourceLayout2EXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetImageSubresourceLayout2EXT.html):

 ```C
 VkImageCompressionPropertiesEXT applied_compression_properties{VK_STRUCTURE_TYPE_IMAGE_COMPRESSION_PROPERTIES_EXT};